realworldocaml/book/en/files-modules-and-programs.md

   s1.user = s2.host
 ```

-The above code is buggy, and indeed, the compiler will refuse to
+The above code has a fairly obvious bug, and indeed, the compiler will
-compile it, spitting out the following error.
+refuse to compile it, spitting out the following error.

 ```
 File "buggy.ml", line 25, characters 12-19: